dreyg/mca_urjc/TFM/03_AggregateExposingMonolith/README.md

 ## Our Example

 This is a very simple SpringBoot project to manage Employee Data.
+We can find, add, update or delete employee data.
+We use JPA like ORM for storing, accessing, and managing Java objects in a Mysql database.

-- In the v1, we have an Invoice Service get Employee Data from the Monolith DB through an employee endpoint:
+- In the v1, we have an Invoice Service get Employee Data from the Monolith DB through an employee endpoint.
+From the endpoint, I can execute CRUD operations.
+The "Monolith Schema" has an EMPLOYEE table with four fields: BIRTH_DATE, DOCUMENT, LAST_NAME, NAME.
+When the application start, we are going to insert some data in the employee table.

 ![database view](images/AggregateExposingMonolith.jpg)